 If you are transferring from another public school division in Virginia, you may request to have up to 60 work days of accumulated sick leave transferred to FCPS.
 This request must be in writing to the Office of Payroll Management and must be submitted within the 12-month period after separation from the previous school district.

-FCPS allows less-than-twelve-month employees, instructional staff, and all other employees who work fewer than twelve months each year to use up to three days of sick leave as personal leave.
+FCPS allows less-than-twelve-month employees, instructional staff, and all other employees who work fewer than twelve months each year to use up to five days of sick leave as personal leave.
 Personal leave not used in one contract/work year is carried over to the next contract/work year as sick leave only.

 Employees who work a full twelve-month schedule accrue annual leave beginning with thirteen days per year in the first year of service, reaching a maximum of twenty-six days per year after the thirteenth year of service.
 For each year of service between the first year and the thirteenth year, one additional day of leave is added.
 For example, in the second year, an employee would accrue fourteen days of annual leave.